 Occasionally, hives will present with swelling near the eyes.
 Using a hypoallergenic shampoo for dogs will usually alleviate the condition.
 A hydrating leave-in conditioner may also help.
 Ask your vet what they recommend for your pet.

 If your dog's itching persists for more than a few days, you should make an appointment so your vet can diagnose the issue and treat it.
-Prolonged itching can cause excessive scratching and biting at the itch which can create a self-inflected injury.
+Prolonged itching can cause excessive scratching and biting at the itch which can create a self-inflicted injury.
 This can become serious if left unchecked.

 Veterinary Dermatology in Memphis